kdszafranski/druidsduelprototype/README.md

 # Project Status

-The codebase was completed in August 2013 and does not currently run due to modern cross-origin script limitations.
-It contains only client-side code and the map files are loaded synchronously from the file system.
-The entire game was meant to be run locally only.
-This issue (and possibly others) need to be resolved before the game will run.
+The codebase was completed in August 2013.
+It has been changed only to load from a basic Node.js server so maps can be served statically instead of directly from the file system.

 # Credits